hytechclub/py-201/DiscordBot/DiscordChallenges.md

 1. Repeat until there are at least 3 new items
 1. Run the code, and verify that your Discord bot responds to the new prompts!

+## 3. Add Prompts and Responses for a Specific User

+Add another dictionary of prompts and responses, called `user_prompts_and_responses`.
+This should be a nested dictionary, where the first level of nesting is keyed by username, and the second level contains the prompts and responses.
+Then, modify the `on_message` event handler to allow the bot to search `user_prompts_and_responses` dict for the `message.author.name`, and then use the user's specific dictionary of prompts and responses to process the message in the same way the "global" prompts and responses are handled.

+If you notice that you are repeating code in the `on_message` event handler, the second part of this challenge is to create a *helper function* and refactor the `on_message` event handler so that no code is duplicated, through the use of the new helper function.

+## 4. Randomize Responses

+Next, modify your dictionaries of prompts and responses so that some responses are lists of strings, rather than a single string.
+Then, use `random.choice` to pick a random response from the list so that the bot can have some variation when responding to the same prompt.

+You will want to use the [`isinstance`](https://docs.python.org/3/library/functions.html#isinstance) function in the `on_message` event handler (or your helper function) to determine if a particular response is a straight-up string, or a list of strings, to handle the result accordingly.

 ## Commands

 The Discord library also allows special message handling, called commands, that allow a user to send a message with arguments to the bot, just like calling a function!
 To add a command to the bot, use the `@bot.command()` decorator.
 Note that this decorator requires the parenthesis, while the `@bot.event` decorator does not.
 In order for your bot to work correctly with commands, the `on_message` event handler should await the `bot.process_commands` method.
 Let's add a command to our bot that simulates rolling a 6-sided die using the [`random`](https://docs.python.org/3/library/random.html) library!